ripley57/CW_Tools/tools/java/spock/demo12/README.md

 what’s being tested.
 The contents should be for testing just one particular feature.

 "then" block:
 This contains one or more test assertions.
-This is pure Groovy code.
 All assertions should examine the same feature.
 If you have unrelated assertions that test different things then your Spock test should probably be broken up.
+A Spock test can have multiple "then:" blocks, which are executed in the order that they are declared.

 "and:" block:
 The initialization block ("given:" or "setup:") can be very large sometimes.
 The "and:"